 - If you are a Commonwealth citizen or a national of the European Economic Area (EEA), some jobs are open to you.

-- Each department has its own entry requirements and advertises its own vacancies, usually on its own website, on the Civil Service Recruitment website, GOV.UK and Universal Jobmatch websites and in local newspapers and Jobcentre Plus offices.
+- Each department has its own entry requirements and advertises its own vacancies, usually on its own website, on the Civil Service Recruitment website, GOV.UK and Find a Job websites and in local newspapers and Jobcentre Plus offices.

 - Administrative assistants normally need at least 2 subjects at National 5 including English and often Maths.
 Many applicants have more.

-- Administrative officers normally need at least 5 subjects at National 5 including English and preferably Maths, or a Scottish Vocational Qualification (SVQ) in Business and Administration at SCQF Level 5.
+- Administrative officers normally need at least 5 subjects at National 5 including English and preferably Maths, or an SVQ in Business and Administration at SCQF Level 5.
 Many applicants have some Highers or a degree.

 - You would normally complete an application form for a particular vacancy and then attend for an interview.

 - You may also have to sit an entrance test.
 This may cover teamwork and communication abilities and number skills.

 - The Scottish Government requires security checks for all successful candidates.
 You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of work.
 Contact Disclosure Scotland for details on the type you would need.
 The certificate must be less than 12 months old.

 - You might be able to get in through the Civil Service Fast Track Apprenticeship Scheme.
-There are five different schemes available: Business, Commercial, Finance, Digital and Technology, and Project Delivery.
+There are six different schemes available: Business, Commercial, Finance, Digital Data and Technology, Policy and Project Delivery.
 The website has full details of application dates, entry requirements, pay levels and qualifications achieved on the scheme.